Heat Transfer Today

 Schematic of a “honeycomb” radiator, from “Radiators” Then and Now, Valeo, 1984

 The contour plots of temperature computed by the cross-flow option in the HTT_Hx program correspond to looking at the radiator from the side.
-Radiators of this type were used in early automobiles and aircraft before engineers realized that there should be far more surface area on the air side to compensate for the lower heat transfer convection coefficients in air vs. that in liquids.
+Engineers included radiators of this type in early automobiles and aircraft before they realized that there should be far more surface area on the air side.
+Such a configuration compensates for the lower convection coefficients in air vs. that in liquids.

 Detail of a Honeycomb Radiator